fedora-riscv/releng/docs/source/sop_deprecate_ftbfs_packages.rst

 ^^^^^^^^^^^^^^^^^^
 Required permissions: provenpackage for GIT, cvsadmin for Package DB.

-We just have to remove the existing files from the ``master`` branch and replace them with a ``dead.package`` file whose contents describe why the package is dead.
+We just have to remove the existing files from the ``rawhide`` branch and replace them with a ``dead.package`` file whose contents describe why the package is dead.
 Also the package needs to be marked as retired in PackageDB.
 Fedpkg takes care of this: